Bud Hadfield Park, Scenic Disc Golf Course in Cypress TX

 My husband and I have attended a charity function at the ICED headquarters.
 It is a magnificent setting with a beautiful conference center.

 What ties Texas history to this specific location is the fact of Sam Houston and the 1100 men under his command camping there.
 They arrived on April 16, 1836.
 “During their overnight stay, they consumed most of Burnett’s livestock and grains, and burned fence rails for fuel.”
-This information was gleaned from a website having to do with early Texas history.
+This information is from a website having to do with early Texas history.

 A massive flood reservoir is an integral part of the Bud Hadfield Park.
 The green space visible from the parking lot fills with water when it acts as a reservoir.
 At other times it appears as an ample concave green space surrounded by forested areas.